Bhikkhu: Mahayana

+In Japanese Buddhism

-In 9th century Japan, the monk Saichō believed the 250 precepts were for the Śrāvakayāna and that ordination should use the Mahayana precepts of the Brahmajala Sutra.
-He stipulated that monastics remain on Mount Hiei for twelve years of isolated training and follow the major themes of the 250 precepts: celibacy, non-harming, no intoxicants, vegetarian eating and reducing labor for gain.
-After twelve years, monastics would then use the Vinaya precepts as a provisional or supplemental, guideline to conduct themselves by when serving in non-monastic communities.
-Tendai monastics followed this practice.
+In 9th century Japan, the monk Saichō believed that the 250 Vinaya precepts were no longer able to be maintained.
+Since he held they had been primarily taught for the Śrāvakayāna, and they had become too difficult to keep during the age of Dharma decline, he promoted a form of monastic ordination that relied only on the Mahayana bodhisattva precepts of the Brahmajala Sutra.
+Saichō stipulated that the monastics of his new Tendai school would remain on Mount Hiei for twelve years of isolated training and follow the major themes of the 250 precepts: celibacy, non-harming, no intoxicants, vegetarian eating and reducing labor for gain.
+After twelve years, monastics would then use the Vinaya precepts as provisional or supplemental guidelines when serving in non-monastic communities.

-During Japan's Meiji Restoration during the 1870s, the government abolished celibacy and vegetarianism for Buddhist monastics in an effort to secularise them and promote the newly created State Shinto.
-Japanese Buddhists won the right to proselytize inside cities, ending a five-hundred year ban on clergy members entering cities.
-Currently, priests (lay religious leaders) in Japan choose to observe vows as appropriate to their family situation.
-Celibacy and other forms of abstaining are generally "at will" for varying periods of time.

-After the Japan–Korea Treaty of 1910, when Japan annexed Korea, Korean Buddhism underwent many changes.
-Jōdo Shinshū and Nichiren schools began sending missionaries to Korea under Japanese rule and new sects formed there such as Won Buddhism.
-The Temple Ordinance of 1911 changed the traditional system whereby temples were run as a collective enterprise by the Sangha, replacing this system with Japanese-style management practices in which temple abbots appointed by the Governor-General of Korea were given private ownership of temple property and given the rights of inheritance to such property.
-More importantly, monks from pro-Japanese factions began to adopt Japanese practices, by marrying and having children.
-In Korea, the practice of celibacy varies.
-The two sects of Korean Seon divided in 1970 over this issue; the Jogye Order is fully celibate while the Taego Order has both celibate monastics and non-celibate Japanese-style priests.
+As such, the Tendai school developed an ordination system that did not rely on the traditional Vinaya precepts, marking a radical break with Buddhist monastic tradition.
+During the Kamakura period (1185 to 1333), various other Buddhist schools were founded by Tendai monastics, including the Jōdo-shū, Sōtō Zen and Nichiren.
+These new sects, who would later become some of the largest schools of Buddhism in Japan, also followed the Tendai model of bodhisattva precepts.

-The tradition of ordaining true Buddhist monks and nuns who adhere to the Vinaya has been effectively lost in Japanese Buddhism due to political reforms enacted by Imperial Japan.
-In Japan, non-celibate clergy are commonly referred to as sōryo (僧侶), and are regarded as distinct from bhikkhu, known in Japanese as biku (比丘).
+During Japan's Meiji Restoration (1870s), the government abolished celibacy and vegetarianism for Buddhist monastics in an effort to secularise them and promote the newly created State Shinto.
+This changed the ordination practices of all sects, who had to abandon the following of the Vinaya.
+As such, the tradition of ordaining true Buddhist monks and nuns who adhere to the Vinaya has been effectively lost in Japanese Buddhism.
+In contemporary Japanese Buddhism, non-celibate clergy are commonly referred by terms like sōryo (僧侶), and are regarded as distinct from bhikkhu, known in Japanese as biku (比丘).
 While often labeled “monks” and "nuns" in English, some consider it offensive and misleading to refer to non-celibate Buddhist clergy by this term, as it conflates them with bhikkhu and bhikkhuni.
 In English, non-celibate Buddhist clergy may be referred to as “priests” or "priestesses" to distinguish them from actual monks (bhikkhu) and nuns (bhikkhuni).

-Vajrayana

-In Tibet, the upāsaka, pravrajyā and bhikṣu ordinations are usually taken at ages six, fourteen and twenty-one or older, respectively.

-Tibetan Vajrayana often calls ordained monks lama.
+Korean Buddhism